Kuusamo: Culture and attractions

-While Kuusamo mainly attracts visitors because of its natural beauty, the city has produced little of interest in the traditional sense.
+While Kuusamo mainly attracts visitors because of its natural environment, the city has produced little of interest in the traditional sense.
 Because the city center was completely destroyed in the Lapland War and then had to be rebuilt quickly and economically, Kuusamo is seen as largely uninteresting from an architectural point of view.
 In contrast - at least considering the small population - the cultural life of the city is relatively lively.

 The Kuusamo Hall in the town center, completed in 1996, acts as a convention and cultural center.
 In it one can find regular musical and theatrical performances as well as changing art exhibitions.
 The Kuusamo Local History Museum is an outdoor museum that has been established on a historic farm.
 Additionally, a school museum is set up in the old school of Kirkkoketo.

 The church in the center of Kuusamo was built in 1951.
 It stands on the site of the old wooden church from 1802, which was burnt down in 1944 Lapland War by German troops.
 At that time German soldiers buried the two church bells (one endowed to the church by Charles XI of Sweden in 1698, and the other originating from the year 1721) in the cemetery to secure them from the advancing Soviet troops.
 The bells were considered lost until 1959, when the former German regimental commander visited Kuusamo and revealed the location of the buried bells.
 Today these same bells are housed in the rebuilt church.